Sunday, August 10, 2025

 132. Nubia - Perspective of the Temple of Kalabcheh

-A number of these stereoviews are missing their back descriptions including this card again another favorite.
-A Roman period construction which in the 1960's the temple of Kalabcheh was rescued from the rise of the waters of lake Nassar with the help of Germany, and, in gratitude, the Egyptian government gave one of the temples gates to Germany which is somewhere in some museum in Berlin.
+A number of these stereoviews are missing their back descriptions, including this card again, another favorite.
+A Roman-period construction, which in the 1960s was the temple of Kalabcheh, was rescued from the rise of the waters of Lake Nassar with the help of Germany, and, in gratitude, the Egyptian government gave one of the temple's gates to Germany, which is somewhere in some museum in Berlin.

 Sunday, July 10, 2022